advil64/RecreatingGIT/readme.md

 - Then the name/path of the file will sent in the following manner, first the size: **FilePath size +1** (including the null terminator)
 - Then the Client will send **FilePath-hashcode**, hashcode is appended to serve as an id to the commit file
 - Server should merely store the given commit file in the appropriate project and wait until the commit has been pushed to make the changes.
+- Server should also

 #### Push
 - Client will ask to push the changes in the commit in the following manner **Push:**
 - Then the name/path of the file will sent in the following manner, first the size: **FilePath size +1** (including the null terminator)
 - Then the Client will send **FilePath-hashcode**, hashcode is appended to serve as an id to the commit file
+- The server needs to append the contents of the commit file to the .History file but make sure to add the manifest version number first and then add the contents.
 - Server should first check to see if that file exists and send a 1 if it does and -1 if it doesn't
 - Server should now fetch that selected .commit file and loop through the given number of entries and wait for further instruction
 - The client will then send the instruction **Newf:** for each file that has been modified or added and needs to be sent by the client.